 and squeeze for this necessary herd identification task.

 Not hard, but time consuming job.
 Some heifers need a nose clip to hold them necessarily still for the removal of the calf tag and placement of the shiny new cow ID tag.
-No daughter of bull Wrangler will go in his bIMG_1007reeding herd, but in younger bull #55’s group of females, each bull getting 16 head total to breed.
+No daughter of bull Wrangler will go in his breeding herd, but in younger bull #55’s group of females, each bull getting 16 head total to breed.
 I record the numbers carefully in the herd file.

 The bulls are moved in with their cows next, one bull/one herd at a time.
 The necessity of keeping the bulls at least two fences apart, well respected.
 The boys, you see, are anxious, eager and jumping for joy, quite literally, to get in with the girls!
 The younger bull gave some terrific cavorts in the process of being moved from the mare-foal paddock just to the east of the ranch house where he’d been wintering, to the main lane to join his herd girls and babies.
 Amazing how quickly and agile Bucks can move sideways and backward when avoiding a snorting, charging bull!
 The bulls and their herds moved easily from the corral system to pasture once united.
 No real problems getting these cattle put out.